anpatton/lrboost/doc/index.rst

 Welcome to lrboost's documentation!
 ============================================

 lrboost is an scikit-learn compatible simple stacking protocol for prediction.
+Additional utilities for machine learning are also included!

 .. toctree::
    :maxdepth: 2